Union Pacific's Yards

 Officially opened on May 9, 1994.
 Missouri Pacific purchased the 555-acre site in 1981.
-Construction of the new yard, located along the T&P mainline in Pointe Coupee Parish, 115 miles west of New Orleans, La., was put on hold until 1992 when UP decided to proceed.
+Construction of the new yard, located along the T&P mainline in Pointe Coupee Parish, 115 miles west of New Orleans, Louisiana, was put on hold until 1992 when UP decided to proceed.
 Construction progressed throughout 1992 and 1993 as UP dumped almost 5,000 car loads of fill material into this swampy location.
 Operations began to be transferred to Livonia during mid April 1994 from Addis Yard (near Baton Rouge) and Avondale yard (New Orleans).
 Addis yard was closed on May 8, 1994, and its clerk employees transferred to the new Livonia Yard.
 Livonia Yard, with its 27-inch mini hump to aid in switching operations, became the hub of UP's operations in Louisiana in March 1995.
 (Pacific Rail News, August 1995, page 68)

 September 25, 1997